 - Becoming a successful saver is a lifestyle change.
 It will require discipline and sacrifice.

 - Look for an investment that will let you drip-feed your savings.
-This will help provide a form of discipline, and your investment will also have the benefit of dollar-cost averaging.
+This will help provide a form of discipline, and your investment will also benefit from dollar-cost averaging.

 - Once you’ve started to save, invest it to avoid temptation unless you are saving for a specific purchase.